PRX/docs.prx.org/Ticket-&-Issue-Management.md

 Issues that might require more information should have the label "reviewplx" added to them.
 We use @mentions to draw the attention of people to the issue.

 ### What is a Milestone?
 Issues that are at the top of the Backlog are grouped into a Milestone.
-Some organizations use Milestones as Sprints and they are used to chunk work on issues into one week or two week periods.
-We don't operate that way.

-We use Milestones to group issues that relate to a common business value so that we may track the progress toward completion.
+Some teams use Milestones  to organize Sprints that are chunked by time.
+We use Milestones to group related issues to a customer business value objective so that we may track the progress toward completion.
 Milestones should not be longer than a few weeks in length and should have due dates associated with them.
-We use the issue effort estimates to help determine how long a Milestone is, and what might exist in a Milestone.
+We use the issue effort estimates to help determine what we can accomplish in a Milestone, or if it needs to be split.

 ### What does it mean for an issue to be in the Done pipeline?
 The issue has been deployed to production and customers are deriving the